 Upstairs, the bar has dark leather armchairs, sofas and nooks and crannies to make your own.
 The wine list is excellent, and the staff are happy to let you try first if you're not sure what to choose.
 Rangá’s remote location means you're likely to eat here for most meals; the restaurant also serves light lunches, and can make up picnics on request.

 - Children's meals

 - Room service

-- Languish (with champagne) in one of the hotel’s 3 geothermally-heated hot tubs.
-In season (September-April) you could witness the Northern Lights
+- Languish (with Champagne) in one of the hotel’s three geothermally-heated hot tubs.
+In season (September-April), you could witness the Northern Lights.

-- Go Icelandic: hike or horse-ride windswept moors, glaciers and lava fields; find secret hot pools; take a helicopter ride up to the glaciers and over the famous Eyjafjallajökull volcano; river raft a glacial river in a dry suit; take a Superjeep tour of the glacial Highlands; fish in Iceland’s top salmon river; go dog-sledding or snowmobiling
+- Go Icelandic: hike or horse-ride windswept moors; find secret hot pools; take a helicopter ride up to the glaciers and over the famous Eyjafjallajökull volcano; river raft a glacial river in a dry suit; fish in Iceland’s top salmon river; go dog-sledding or snowmobiling.

 Activities on site or nearby include: